bentwheel/lgbtq-retirement-meps-analysis/README.md

     Subpopulations](#visualizing-healthcare-experiences-for-lgbtq-subpopulations)
-    I showcase a visual representation of preliminary findings around key healthcare experiences and outcomes between Medicare-aged LGBTQ+ cohorts and other cohorts – findings which describe healthcare outcomes commonly of interest to population health analyses, such as total pharmacy expenditure per individual, and average pharmacy utilization, average inpatient length-of-stay, and average hospital emergency department utilization utilization, to name a few.
+    I showcase a visual representation of preliminary findings around key healthcare experiences and outcomes between Medicare-aged LGBTQ+ cohorts and other relevant cohorts – findings which describe healthcare outcomes commonly of interest to population health analyses, such as total pharmacy expenditure per individual, and average pharmacy utilization, average inpatient length-of-stay, and average hospital emergency department utilization utilization, to name a few.

-The primary goal of this essay is to motivate additional and more rigorous research into the specific healthcare outcomes-related challenges faced by current and future Medicare-aged LGBTQ+ individuals within the United States.
+The primary goal of this paper is to motivate additional and more rigorous research into the specific healthcare outcomes-related challenges faced by current and future Medicare-aged LGBTQ+ individuals within the United States.